 - Red Slipper Spurge

 - Slipper Plant

 This quite poisonous plant has very striking variegated foliage growing from zigzagging stems.

-Outdoors it can grow to be 8’ feet high.
+Outdoors it can grow in direct sunlight and reach 8’ feet tall.

-Indoors, it will get quite large but is controlled through pruning.
+Indoors, growing in indirect lighting conditions, it will get quite large but is controlled through pruning.